 “Three Rules of Work: Out of clutter find simplicity.
 From discord find harmony.
 In the middle of difficulty lies opportunity.” —Albert Einstein

-There’s a reason why we equate the word “genius” with the name “Einstein.”
-Albert Einstein developed the theory of relativity, a beautifully simple equation that explains the behavior of space, time, and matter.
-He also had how to live a simple, happy life all figured out.
+There is good reason why we equate the word “genius” with the name Einstein.
+When Albert Einstein developed the theory of relativity, an equation that explains the behavior of space, time, and matter, he had also figured out how to live a simple, yet happy life.

-His Three Rules of Work quoted above, are a wonderful guide for how to simplify the stress and chaos of our modern lives.
+His Three Rules of Work, are a wonderful guide for how to simplify the stress and chaos of our modern lives.
 Follow along as we dive into how you can apply Einstein’s theory in your daily life with decluttering, practicing mindfulness and how to choose happiness.

 Out of Clutter Find Simplicity